Search suggestions:

 Did you know that over 60% of libraries are actively planning to integrate artificial intelligence (AI) into their services?
-A vital aspect of this change is understanding how AI can enhance library services.
+A vital aspect of this change is understanding how AI can enhance library management systems.
 Advanced applications such as personalized recommendations for users or predictive models for space planning are already delivering impressive outcomes.
 These tools not only streamline operations but also provide a more tailored and impactful experience for students, faculty and researchers.

 A whitepaper from Ex Libris, part of Clarivate, entitled Generative AI and the future of library services, explores the opportunities and challenges of this changing technology environment.
 The whitepaper shares fresh data and the perspectives of librarians as they navigate the future.